-- is accountable to the trust board (via the central governance team and linked RDoE), working closely with the chair of the local committee and the head teacher, on identified tasks. - 2. must observe confidentiality and work within all trust policies, the code of conduct, scheme of delegation and local committee terms of reference, at all times. - 3. will provide advice to the local committee on constitutional and procedural matters, in accordance with the terms of reference, scheme of delegation and all trust policies. - 4. will ensure all appropriate follow up action has been taken, where required.
+- 1. is accountable to the Trust board (via the Head of Governance and CEdO), working closely with the chair of the local committee and the head teacher, on identified tasks. - 2. must observe confidentiality and work within all trust policies, the code of conduct, scheme of delegation and local committee terms of reference, at all times. - 3. will provide advice to the local committee on constitutional and procedural matters, in accordance with the terms of reference, scheme of delegation and all trust policies. - 4. will ensure all appropriate follow up action has been taken, where required.